BSteffaniak/SimpleGapRule/README.md

 __Assumptions__

  * Check the given gap rules exactly; no less than. (e.g. if only gap rule is 3 days, then 1 and 2 are valid)
- * The json input files are formatted correctly.
+ * The json input files are formatted correctly (including valid property values, e.g. valid dates).
  * Quotes were intended to surround the outputted campsite names.
  * "Teddy *Rosevelt* Tent Site" was a typo in the test-case.json (I did not fix)